 # End-user certificate issued by the intermediate CA 1 -----BEGIN CERTIFICATE----- MIICiDCCAg2gAwIBAgIQNfwmXNmET8k9Jj1X<...> -----END CERTIFICATE----- # Intermediate CA 1 certificate issued by the intermediate CA 2 -----BEGIN CERTIFICATE----- MIIEIDCCAwigAwIBAgIQNE7VVyDV7exJ9ON9<...> -----END CERTIFICATE----- # Intermediate CA 2 certificate issued by the root CA -----BEGIN CERTIFICATE----- MIIC8jCCAdqgAwIBAgICZngwDQYJKoZIhvcN<...> -----END CERTIFICATE----- # Root CA certificate -----BEGIN CERTIFICATE----- MIIDODCCAiCgAwIBAgIGIAYFFnACMA0GCSqG<...> -----END CERTIFICATE-----

-To upload an SSL certificate, do the following:
+To upload an SSL certificate

-- On the SETTINGS > Management node > SSL ACCESS tab, click Upload.
+- On the Settings > Management node > SSL access tab, click Upload.